-- The property (land and structure) is legally classified as real property by the local jurisdiction, taxing authority and title company. - All loans must have an ALTA 7 Title Endorsement. - The home is permanently affixed to a foundation that adheres to local building codes, and wheel axles and trailer hitches have been removed.
+- Manufactured homes must be a minimum of 18 feet wide or a minimum of 600 square feet in floor area.
+Single-wide homes are ineligible. - The land and improvements are included under one mortgage or deed of trust. - The property (land and structure) is legally classified as real property by the local jurisdiction, taxing authority and title company. - All loans must have an ALTA 7 Title Endorsement. - The home is permanently affixed to a foundation that adheres to local building codes and wheel axles and trailer hitches have been removed.
 Homes on piers must satisfy the manufacturer's recommendation.
-Anchors must be provided where required by state law. - The land must be owned in fee simple by the borrower. - A minimum of 2 manufactured home comparable sales must be used by the appraiser to demonstrate conformity within the market and to establish market appeal.
+Anchors must be provided where required by state law. - The land must be owned in fee simple by the member. - A minimum of 2 manufactured home comparable sales must be used by the appraiser to demonstrate conformity within the market and to establish market appeal.